Recently, my son spoke these words to my husband, while communicating an injury incurred by aggressively chasing bubbles at our local children’s gym:

 “Apo (아파 – ‘It hurts’ – Korean).
 Düştü (fell – Turkish).
 At gym,” he said while pointing at his foot.

 In my last post I covered early intervention and speech therapy for my two-year-old son, and how we tried and then later stopped using speech therapy.
-It is now six months later, and the developments have been both great and interesting in how they’ve developed with each language.
+It is now almost a year later, and the developments have been both great and interesting in how they’ve developed with each language.
 Where he has made leaps in English, he has taken steps in Turkish.
 With some exposure to Korean, he has a few expressions and songs under his belt.
 Continue reading “The Rise of the Dominant Language”

 When I initially started this blog I thought it would be primarily focused on my son’s multi-lingual language acquisition.
 Little did I know that I was in for a much more intense experience as we encountered an actual speech delay.
 I’d like to share my experience not only as a written journal for myself, but for any other parents out there going through a similar scenario.
 Bear in mind, every family will approach this differently and you may disagree with me.
 But I think some parents will find reassurance in our story.
 I know I did while reading the accounts of other parents with late-talking children.
 I’ll try to summarize the whirlwind of what’s happened during the last several months into three sections: Early Intervention, Speech Therapy, and Where We are Now.
 Continue reading “My Late-Talking, Bilingual Child: Early Intervention and Speech Therapy”